Dkusner/Challenge1/README.md

 e)	Within the python console, run command: runfile('~getEngagements.py').

-d)  Output: Once the command  is executed, a csv file "getEngagements_output.csv"  is created in the home directory.
+f)  Output: Once the command is executed, a csv file "getEngagements_output.csv"  is created in the home directory.

 ## 4. Reading Data